GitLiveApp/GitLive/_sections/merge-conflicts-vscode.md

 ![VSCode Gutter](/uploads/vscode-gutter-teammate.jpg "VSCode Gutter"){:class="screenshot"}

 ### Conflict Indicators
 If your teammate’s changes are conflicting with your local changes, they are accompanied by the bright red conflict indicator.
-These conflicts can be uncommitted local changes you have not pushed yet or existing changes on your branch which are conflicting with their branch and/or uncommitted changes.
+These conflicts can be uncommitted local changes you have not pushed yet or existing changes on your branch which that conflict with your teammates' changes.

 ![VSCode Red Gutter](/uploads/vscode-red-gutter.jpg "VSCode Red Gutter"){:class="screenshot"}

 ### Review your teammates’ changes
 Once a line change indicator appears in the gutter, hovering over the affected line launches a popup which shows your teammates changes on the concerned lines, the connected issue they are working on and the code they have added.
+You can still access other VS Code functionality that is available while hovering, such as IntelliSense.
+It will appear at the bottom of the popup.

 ![VSCode Gutter Popup](/uploads/vscode-gutter-popup.jpg "VSCode Gutter Popup"){:class="screenshot"}